 • why homosexuality persists in the face of standard evolutionary logic; and

 • what the human body reveals about the prehistoric origins of modern sexuality

 Ryan and Jethá show that our ancestors lived in egalitarian groups that shared food, child care, and often, sexual partners.
 Weaving together convergent, often overlooked evidence from anthropology, archeology, primatology, anatomy, and psychosexuality, the authors show how far from human nature sexual monogamy really is.
 They expose the ancient roots of human sexuality while pointing toward a more optimistic future illuminated by our innate capacities for love, cooperation, and generosity.

 In the tradition of the best historical and scientific writing, SEX AT DAWN unapologetically upends unwarranted assumptions and unfounded conclusions while offering a revolutionary understanding of why we live and love as we do.
 A controversial, idea-driven book that challenges everything you know about sex, marriage, family, and society.

 Paperback edition was released on July 5, 2011.

-Sex at Dawn is available now in the U.S, Canada, Australia, New Zealand, Finland, Spain, and Korea.
-Coming soon in Japanese, Chinese, Polish, Ukrainian, Russian, Romanian, Slovenian, Czech, and Albanian.
-If you know any publishers in Germany, France, Italy, or Portugal, tell them to get with the program already!
+Sex at Dawn is available now in the U.S, Canada, Australia, New Zealand, Finland, Spain, Japan, Poland, and Korea.
+Coming soon in German, Chinese, Ukrainian, Russian, Romanian, Slovenian, Bulgarian, Czech, Italian, and Albanian.
+If you know any publishers in France, Brazil or Portugal, tell them to get with the program already!

 Check out Christopher’s blogs at Psychology Today and Huffington Post.